yulin0629/Figma-Context-MCP/README.md

 Once the MCP server is connected, **you can start using the tools in Cursor's composer, as long as the composer is in agent mode.**

-Dropping a link to a Figma file in the composer and asking Cursor to do something with it should automatically trigger the `get-file` tool.
+Dropping a link to a Figma file in the composer and asking Cursor to do something with it should automatically trigger the `get_file` tool.

 Most Figma files end up being huge, so you'll probably want to link to a specific frame or group within the file.
 With a single element selected, you can hit `CMD + L` to copy the link to the element.
 You can also find it in the context menu: